BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the famous Geirangerfjord and Nærøyfjord, are there any less crowded but equally stunning fjords worth exploring?
+Beyond the famous Geirangerfjord and Nærøyfjord, are there any less crowded, equally stunning fjords worth visiting?

-What's the deal with 'dugnad' and other local customs I should be aware of?
+What's the deal with 'dugnad' and tipping in Norway?
+Are there any local customs I should be aware of?

 What is the cheapest month to visit Norwegian Fjords, Norway?